utdata/icj-class/bootstrap/bootstrap-assignment.md

 - Build the framework of a single page first.
 Get the main components in and figure out your content columns before you worry about any styling.
 - Then move onto styles and other details.
 - Don't create the second page until you've finished the first.
 (That way you limit the number of adjustments on two pages.)

+See the examples at the bottom to get an idea of what you are building.

 ## The components